rsuplina/cdp-tf-quickstarts/README.md

 ### SSH keys

-By default the Terraform quickstarts will create a new SSH keypair that will be associated with all nodes provisioned by CDP.
+By default the Terraform quickstarts will create a new SSH keypair that will be associated with all nodes provisioned by Cloudera on cloud.
 The private key will be stored in the `<env_prefix>-ssh-key.pem` file of the Terraform cloud provider project directory.

 To use an existing SSH key, set the keypair name (for AWS) or public key text (for Azure and GCP) variable in the `terraform.tvars` file.